ahmedcodein/word_guesser/README.md

 ![Win Message](docs/images/win_msg.png)

-if the player exhausted all the chances the loss message appears, as shown below:
+If the player exhausted all the chances the loss message appears, as shown below:

 ![Loss Message](docs/images/loss_msg.png)

-As it can be seen from the two screenshots above, once the game is concluded a messages appears asking the player if game reset is needed.
+As it can be seen from the two screenshots above, once the game is concluded a messages appears asking the player if a game reset is needed.

 In case the player entered invalid input for the reset message, an error message appears.
 Such scenario happens when the player neither enter "yes"/"y" for reset nor "no"/"n" for exit.
-The error message also considers a situation if the player pressed Ctrl C or Ctrl D. A selected example is shown below:
+The error message also considers the situation where the player pressed Ctrl C or Ctrl D. A selected example is shown below:

 ![Reset Error Message](docs/images/reset_err_msg_ctrl_c.png)